 Volunteering support during the COVID-19 outbreak

-During this exceptional time, we have very limited capacity to answer calls.
-If you urgently need to contact us, in the first instance, please email us at email@example.com.
+During this exceptional time, we have limited capacity to answer calls.
+If you need to contact us, in the first instance, please email us at email@example.com.

 If you are interested in volunteering in response to the COVID-19 outbreak, please register on our volunteering database and state COVID-19 Support when you set up your personal volunteering profile and/or select the COVID-19 option in your Volunteer Interests.

-If you are already registered, you can update your profile to include this.
+If you are already registered, you can update your profile to include the above interest.

-We are currently working with local organisations to assess needs and priorities and this will help to identify and support the mobilisation of individuals who are able to help.
+We are continuing to work with local organisations to assess needs and priorities and this will help to identify and support the mobilisation of individuals who are able to help.

 Everybody Needs a Good Neighbour